vatesfr/xen-orchestra/docs/docs/backups-and-dr/backup-features-and-settings.md

 :::

 - **Incremental backups only.** Live mount is not available for full backups, nor in [backup health checks](#backup-health-check).
-- **Read only.** The VM sees a read-only disk.
+- **Read-only.** The VM sees a read-only disk.
 It is best suited for data disks: most operating systems need a writable system disk.
 - **One host per restore.** All the disks live mounted by one restore use the same host, and that host must be able to reach the main SR: its own host for a local SR, any host of its pool for a shared SR. The host selector only offers these hosts, and the most likely one is pre-selected.
 - **Network.** The hosts connect to Xen Orchestra (or the proxy) over iSCSI, on a TCP port picked for each mount.
 A firewall between the hosts and Xen Orchestra must let the hosts open TCP connections to it.
 The address given to the hosts is auto-detected; if they cannot reach it (NAT, several networks), set it in the [configuration file](../getting-started/configuration.md), for example `/etc/xo-server/config.iscsi.toml`: